agrawalpoonam/agarwalpoonam.github.io/_posts/2019-03-27-Transactional System Administration Vs Service Centric Model in SRE.md

 #### 2) Baseline- Convert "Push" -> "Automations"
 	Some eg:
-	- Automating compile and build in CI/CD for developers to do on their own.
+	- Automating compilation and build process in CI/CD for developers to do on their own.
 Click or give some APIs and it's done.
 	- Auotmate load balance to point at service replicas.
 	- Automate VM creation.
 	- Laptop distribution: For new employees we should maintain laptop distribution system as-